alexneargarder/BroforceMods/Scripts/README.md

 ## Setup
 Set these environment variables:
-- `BROPATH` - Path to BroMaker_Storage folder
+- `BROFORCEPATH` - Path to Broforce folder
-- `REPOS` - Path to your repos folder, where this repo is located
+- `REPOSPATH` - Path to your repos folder, where this repo is located

 ## Usage
 ```